DaytimeLobster/gogrow/readme.md

 3. Fill out the popup form to add details for your marker, such as notes, a description, the color of the icon, and the icon itself.
 You can choose from the included icons or add your own to the `/icons` folder in the app's root directory.
 4. To add a line, switch the "mode" button to "Line Mode."
 5. Click once to place the start point of the line, then click again to set the end point.
 A popup will appear, similar to the marker popup.
 6. Fill out the form in the popup to add details for your line, such as a description, notes, and color.
 Your line will then appear on the map and in the marker list table at the bottom of the screen.
+You can make polygons or complex shapes from multiple lines - Gogrow will "snap" the starting point of a new line to a nearby line if it is close enough.
 7. Click or tap on the marker or line ID in the marker table and the map will jump to that location - you can also click or tap on the notes for that marker or line, and a popup for viewing notes in detail will display in a journal-like fashion.

 ### Details Page